Rajarshi12321/Text2SQLAssignment/readme.md

 - The system uses Google's Gemini model for natural language processing
 - Queries are validated and optimized before execution
-- Results are formatted for clear display
+- results are formatted for clear display
 - The inferenced dataset containing the natural language queries, generated SQL queries and their outputs is stored in `inferenced_results.csv`
 - The CSV file includes columns for:
   - Query Number
   - Natural Language Query
   - Difficulty
   - Query
+  - sql_gen_query
+  - results
+- The evaluation dataset containing reasoning, score for the SQL queries and their outputs is stored in `evaluation_results.csv`
+- The CSV file includes columns for:
+  - Query Number
+  - Natural Language Query
+  - Difficulty
+  - Query
+  - sql_gen_query
+  - results
-  - SQL_Generated
+  - reasoning
-  - Results
+  - score

 ## License